 - You do not have the time or the need to undergo a facelift at this time, but can afford to spend a few days recovering from procedure.

 A thread lift requires specialist training, a thorough understanding of the muscles and tissue composition under the skin, and experience with the techniques that will deliver the best results.
-Select a board certified surgeon with experience and special training in thread lift techniques.
-Make sure you understand the credentials of a surgeon before opting for this procedure.
+Select a practitioner with experience and special training in thread lift techniques.

 What type of thread lift?